feilab-hust/DORM/README.md

 2. Set the parameters in **Global parameters**:

     - **Label tag:** Add a specific tag to the currently trained network.
     - **HR path:** Click the ‘Choose’ button and select the raw HR data on your computer.
-(Full forms of abbreviations are listed in the ‘Abbreviation Table’ of the NOTE at the end.
-This applies throughout.)
-    - **Patch size:** Set ‘Depth’ larger than 1 for SR/denoise nets.
-Recommended values: Depth, Height, Width = 32, 32, 32.
-Set ‘Depth’ equal to 1 for ISO net; recommended values: Depth, Height, Width = 1, 32, 32.
+    - **Patch size:** Set ‘Depth’ larger than 1 for digital DOFe/enhancement/SR network nets.
+Recommended values: Depth, Height, Width = 32, 64, 64.
+Set ‘Depth’ equal to 1 for ISO net; recommended values: Depth, Height, Width = 1, 64, 64.
     - **Threshold:** Default value is 0.9.
 For most data, this is sufficient.
 However, you may adjust the 'Threshold' based on the preview of the generated training data pairs, ensuring minimal non-signal areas and more than 2K training pairs.
     - **Gaussian noise:** Set the standard deviation of Gaussian noise added to LR data.
 Default value is 0, meaning no Gaussian noise.
     - **Poisson noise:** Check this option to add Poisson noise to LR data; uncheck to omit it.